rameshs-data/Citation_Network_Recommendation/README.md

-# CNA
-Citation Network Analysis using GraphX
+# Citation Network Analysis using GraphX

 The popularity of the scientific publications keeps on increasing day by day and the number of publications is also immensely increasing.
 Thus, it becomes more challenging for any researcher to search for a topic, review the literature, follow research trends in that field.
 The use of online search engines help to a certain extent but the number of results is vast.
 In the past, many solutions are proposed to analyse the document similarities using Natural Language Processing(NLP) which makes use of pattern matching but these results are not so accurate.